sto3014/LRPureRAW/README.md

 * [Filter for valid photos](#filter-for-valid-photos)
   Post Process-Action "PureRAW / Valid Photos"

-If you change this export preset you should add it as a new preset, because the ```PureRAW Original``` may be overwritten on subsequent updates.
+If you change this export preset you should add it as a new preset, because the ```PureRAW Original``` will be overwritten on subsequent updates.

 If you create an export preset from the scratch and use the service provider ```DxO PureRAW``` you must add the post